Getting started with Workflows

 Especially useful to provide continuity in your support when you're unavailable, orient users to helpful resources, or gather information to give you a head start when it's time to reach back.

-A guide to build a scenario which automatically ask users for specifics informations
+A guide to build a workflow which automatically asks users for specific information

 Helpful to gather information prior to an agent joining the conversation, and to ask the user for data and information relevant to their request.